gomorpheus/morpheus-docs/integration_guides/upcloud.rst

 A Group must be specified or created for the new Cloud to be added to.
 Clouds can be added to additional Groups or removed from Groups after being created.

 * *USE EXISTING*: Add the new Cloud to an exiting Group in {morpheus}.
-* *CREATE NEW*: Creates a new Group in {morpheus} and adds the Cloud to the Group.
+* *CREATE NEW*: Creates a new Group in |morpheus| and adds the Cloud to the Group.

 Review
 ^^^^^^

 Confirm all settings are correct and select `COMPLETE`.

-The UpCloud Cloud will be added, and {morpheus} will perform the initial cloud sync of:
+The UpCloud Cloud will be added, and |morpheus| will perform the initial cloud sync of:

 * UpCloud Servers will added as Virtual Machines (if Inventory is enabled)
 * UpCloud Templates (My Templates) will sync and be added to `Provisioning -> Virtual Images`.